-- 1. Ensure you have installed the Android and Ant software as described in Chapter 2 Installing the Mali OpenGL ES 2.0 SDK for Android. - 2.
-Ensure you have installed the ADT plugin, see http://developer.android.com/sdk/eclipse-adt.html. - 3.
+- 1. Ensure you have installed the Android and Ant software as described in Chapter 2 Installing the Mali OpenGL ES 2.0 SDK for Android. - Ensure you have installed the ADT plugin, see http://developer.android.com/sdk/eclipse-adt.html. - 3.
 Start Eclipse. - 4.
 Create the Common project from the source files: - a.
 Select File $\rightarrow$ New $\rightarrow$ Android project. - b.
 Select Create project from existing source. - c.
 Click Browse... and select the Common folder inside the samples/android-ndk folder. - d.
 Click Finish. - e.
 Select the Common project. - f.
 Select Build Project from the Project menu. - 5.
 Select File $\rightarrow$ New $\rightarrow$ Android project. - 6.
 Select Create project from existing source. - 7.
 Click Browse... and select the individual sample folder. - 8.
 Click Finish. - 9.
 The C++ sections of the code will not be compiled by the standard Eclipse build command so an alternative is required.
 To compile the C++ code either: - Run the ndk-build command from a command line in the sample folder.

 - Add a custom build command to the eclipse project to make it part of the Eclipse build process: - 1.
 Select Properties from the Project folder. - 2.
 Select Builders - 3.
 Click New - 4.
 Select Program for the configuration type - 5.
 Enter NDK Build for the name - 6.
-On Windows, set the location and argument fields: - a.
-In Location enter the path to cygwin bash, for example: C:\cygwin\bin\bash.exe - b.
-In Arguments enter:
+On Windows, set the location field: - In Location enter: path\to\android\ndk\ndk\build.cmd where path\to\android\ndk is the root of the Android NDK.